inh3/nPool/README.md

 destroyThreadPool()
 ```

 This function destroys the thread pool.
-This function should only be called once and only when there will be no subsequent calls to the `queueWorkUnit` function.
+This function should only be called once and only when there will be no subsequent calls to the `queueWork` function.
 This method can be called safely even if there are tasks still in progress.
 At a lower level, this actually signals all threads to exit, but causes the main thread to block until all threads finish their currently executing in-progress units of work.
 This does block the main Node.js thread, so this should only be executed when the process is terminating.

 This function takes no parameters.